Text2Motion: From Natural Language Instructions to Feasible Plans: Experiments

 \subsection{Task suite}

-We construct a suite of evaluation tasks (Fig.~\ref{fig:evaluation_task_suite}) in a table-top manipulation domain.
+We construct a suite of evaluation tasks (Figure~\ref{fig:evaluation_task_suite}) in a table-top manipulation domain.
 Each task includes a natural language instruction $i$ and initial state distribution $\rho(s)$ from which geometric task instances are sampled.
-For the purpose of experiment evaluation only, tasks also contain a ground-truth goal criterion to evaluate whether a plan has satisfied the corresponding task instruction.
-Finally, each task contains subsets of the following properties: \begin{itemize} \item \textbf{Long-horizon (LH):} task requires skill sequences $\pi_{1:H}$ of length six or greater to solve.
-For example, Task 1 in Fig.~\ref{fig:evaluation_task_suite} requires the robot to pick and place three objects for a total of six actions.
-In our task suite, \textbf{LH} tasks also contain geometric dependencies that span across the sequence of action that are unlikely to be solved by myopically executing skills.
-For example, Task 2 (Fig.~\ref{fig:evaluation_task_suite}) requires the robot to pick and place obstructing boxes (i.e. blue and yellow) to enable a future hook-push of the cyan box underneath the rack. \item \textbf{Lifted goals (LG):} Goals are expressed over object classes rather than object instances.
-For example, the lifted goal instruction "move three boxes to the rack" specifies an object class (i.e. boxes) rather than an object instance (e.g. the red box).
-This instruction is used for Task 3 (Fig. ~\ref{fig:evaluation_task_suite}).
+For the purpose of experimental evaluation only, tasks also contain a ground-truth goal criterion to evaluate whether a plan has satisfied the corresponding task instruction.
+Finally, each task contains subsets of the following properties: \begin{itemize} \item \textbf{Long-horizon (LH):} Tasks that require skill sequences $\psi_{1:H}$ of length six or greater to solve.
+For example, Task 1 in Figure~\ref{fig:evaluation_task_suite} requires the robot to pick and place three objects for a total of six skills.
+In our task suite, \textbf{LH} tasks also contain geometric dependencies that span across the sequence of skills which are unlikely to be resolved by myopically executing each skill.
+For example, Task 2 (Figure~\ref{fig:evaluation_task_suite}) requires the robot to pick and place obstructing boxes (i.e. blue and yellow) to enable a collision-free push of the cyan box underneath the rack using the hook. \item \textbf{Lifted goals (LG):} Goals are expressed over object classes rather than object instances.
+For example, the lifted goal instruction ``move three boxes to the rack'' specifies an object class (i.e. boxes) rather than an object instance (e.g. the red box).
+This instruction is used for Task 3 (Figure ~\ref{fig:evaluation_task_suite}).
 Moreover, \LG{} tends to correspond to planning tasks with many possible solutions.
-For instance, there may only be a single solution to the non-lifted instruction ``fetch me the red box and the blue box,'', but an LLM must contend with more options when asked to, for example, ``fetch any two boxes.'' \item \textbf{Partial affordance perception (PAP):} Skill affordances cannot be perceived solely from the spatial relationships described in the initial state $s_1$.
-For instance, Task 5 (Fig.~\ref{fig:evaluation_task_suite}) requires the robot to put two boxes onto the rack.
-However, the scene description obtained through predicate classifiers $\mathcal{L}^P$ (described in Sec.~\ref{sec:goal_pred}) and the instruction $i$ do not indicate whether it is necessary to use a hook to pull an object closer to the robot first. \end{itemize}
+For instance, there may only be a single solution to the non-lifted instruction ``fetch me the red box and the blue box,'' but an LLM must contend with more options when asked to, for example, ``fetch any two boxes.'' \item \textbf{Partial affordance perception (PAP):} Skill affordances cannot be perceived solely from the spatial relations described in the initial state $s_1$.
+For instance, Task 5 (Figure~\ref{fig:evaluation_task_suite}) requires the robot to put two boxes onto the rack.
+However, the scene description obtained through predicate classifiers $\mathcal{L}^\chi$ (described in Section~\ref{subsec:goal-prediction}) and the instruction $i$ do not indicate whether it is necessary to use a hook to pull an object closer to the robot first. \end{itemize}